-Softball has been one of America’s most popular sports since its introduction in 1887.
-It is a sport enjoyed by most people and is one of the few sports that still has both men’s and women’s leagues.
+Softball remains one of America’s most popular sports since being invented by George Hancock in 1887.
+It is one of the few sports with both men’s and women’s leagues and is played by people of all ages.
 The sport has three variations: fast-pitch, slow-pitch, and modified pitch.
-Over the years, certain developments have taken place to maintain the sport’s integrity and fairness.
-One such development is the institution of regulating or governing bodies for the sport.
-Two of the most influential governing bodies are ASA/USA and USSSA.
+Over the years regulating bodies emerged to maintain softball rules to guarantee fairness of competitive play.
+Two of the most influential governing bodies are USSSA and USA Softball, each with rule differences in how they regulate competitive play.

 Who is the USSSA?